Chili-Man/containers/README.md

 Containers used for home automation purposes.

 ## Usage
-Each subdirectory corresponds to a Dockerfile built for a specific purpose
+Each subdirectory corresponds to a Dockerfile built for a specific purpose:

 - [certificate-manager](./certificate-manager):